luisosmx/airflow-gke-project/README.md

 ***IMPORTANT***: This process might take around 5 minutes to execute, **be patient please**.

-17. Verify that the pods are up and running:
-    ```bash
-    $ kubectl get pods -n airflow
-    ```
-    If one of the PODS does not work correctly, it must be deleted so that it is automatically regenerated, for this we use the following command:

-    ```bash
-    $ kubectl delete pod <name pod> --force --grace-period=0 --namespace airflow
-    ```
-    **Note:** we replace `<name pod>` with the name of the pod we want to replace.

-18. Access the Airflow dashboard with what the Helm chart provided:
+17. Access the Airflow dashboard with what the Helm chart provided:
     ```bash
     Your release is named airflow.
     You can now access your dashboard(s) by executing the following command(s) and visiting the corresponding port at localhost in your browser: